 Scroll to the bottom of the page and click the Save button.

-You can log on to Meraki with IdP-initiated SSO using the IdP-initiated Login URL provided under the "Metadata" section of the Meraki application in the Duo Admin Panel (https://sso-abc1def2.sso.duosecurity.com/saml2/sp/DIABC123678901234567/metadata).
+You can also log on to Meraki using the Duo SSO IdP-initiated Login URL provided under the "Metadata" section of the Meraki application in the Duo Admin Panel (https://sso-abc1def2.sso.duosecurity.com/saml2/sp/DIABC123678901234567/metadata).

 Congratulations!
-Your Meraki console users now authenticate using Duo Single Sign-On.
+Your Meraki Dashboard users now authenticate using Duo Single Sign-On.

 To minimize additional Duo two-factor prompts when switching between Meraki and your other Duo Single Sign-On SAML applications, be sure to apply a shared "Remembered Devices" policy to your SAML applications.